MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/row-level-security-external-sql.md

     Server=tcp:[sql server endpoint],1433;Authentication=Active Directory Integrated;Initial Catalog=[database name];
     ```

-1. Validate the data isolation based on the Microsoft Entra ID, like it would work with Row-Level Security on in Kusto.
+1. Validate the data isolation based on the Microsoft Entra ID, like it would work with row-level security on in Kusto.
 In this case, the data is filtered based on the SourceTable's `systemuser` column, matching the Microsoft Entra ID user (email address) from the Kusto impersonation:

     ``` KQL
     external_table('SQLSourceTable')